 Amyotrophic Lateral Sclerosis

-(ALS; Lou Gehrig's Disease; Motor Neuron Disease)
+(ALS; Lou Gehrig Disease; Motor Neuron Disease)

 Copyright © Nucleus Medical Media, Inc.

-The cause of ALS is unknown.
-Genes may play a role.
+The exact cause is not known.
+Genes and the environment may play a role.

 - Having a family member with ALS